learnyou/lysa/en/CONTRIBUTING.md

 I don't use Windows, so I don't know how to build LYSA on Windows.
 Sorry.
 If you know how, don't be shy to add instructions!

+## If you've never used Git

+[git](http://git-scm.com) is a version control system.
+Basically, it allows us to have logs of the changes people make to LYSA. git has a legendarily poor interface, so don't feel bad if you have a hard time using it.
+Despite its poor interface, it is actually a very nice program, which is why everybody uses it.

+But, I digress.
+Git needs some configuration before you can use it.
+You can run these terminal commands to configure it:

+    git config --global core.editor "nano"
+    git config --global user.name "Firstname Lastname"
+    git config --global user.email "foo@bar.baz"

+Replace `Firstname Lastname` and `foo@bar.baz` with your full name and email, respectively.

 TODO: Explain the file hierarchy.

 ## Adding Content